Where Everything Fights Everything

 Rockets achieve velocities 25,000 times faster than the speediest IKEA delivery vehicle could ever manage.

-Cultural Impact rocket Wins
+Cultural Impact Rocket Wins

 IKEA Furniture